Todd Blanchfield

 2016/17

-With the league allowing three import players per team this season, Melbourne replaced import duo Stephen Holt and Hakim Warrick with Cedric Jackson, Ramone Moore and Devin Williams.
-They essentially signed a fourth import by then adding Tai Wesley (via New Zealand) who was allowed to sign as a local under the asian player rule and swapped one Boomers big man for another with David Anderson (via Europe) replacing Daniel Kickert (to Sydney).
+With the league allowing three import players per team, Melbourne United replaced import duo Stephen Holt and Hakim Warrick with Cedric Jackson, Ramone Moore, and Devin Williams.
+They essentially signed a fourth import by adding Tai Wesley (via New Zealand), who was allowed to sign as a local under the Asian player rule, and swapped one Boomers big man for another, with David Andersen (via Europe) replacing Daniel Kickert (to Sydney).

-Around this time, Chris Goulding (17.0 points, 2.3 rebounds, 2.5 assists, and 1.0 steals), who missed six games with ankle issues, began to find his form, and David Barlow (5.1 points, 2.7 rebounds, and 1.3 assists), returned from a calf injury that had seen him unable to take the court at all for the past two years.
+Around this time, Chris Goulding (17.0 points, 2.3 rebounds, 2.5 assists, and 1.0 steals), who missed six games with ankle issues, began to find his form, and David Barlow (5.1 points, 2.7 rebounds, and 1.3 assists) returned from a calf injury that had kept him off the court for two years.

-Ware earned a place in the All-NBL First Team despite playing 18 games, and this combined with United’s strong finish many fans were excited about what the future could bring.
-This was shown by the almost-capacity crowd of 9,545 showing up at Melbourne’s last home game despite the team having nothing to play for.
+Ware earned a place on the All-NBL First Team despite playing 18 games, and Melbourne’s strong finish generated excitement among fans, with a near-capacity crowd of 9,545 at their last home game despite the team having nothing to play for.

 SYDNEY KINGS